pnsaevik/effluent/README.md

 # Usage

-The software is invoked from the command line as
+The software is invoked as a command line script:

-    python -m effluent config.toml
+    effluent config.toml

 where `config.toml` is the configuration file specifying the simulation setup.